ad6398/AOSSIE-AWS-backend-fakeNews/README.md

 # AOSSIE-AWS-backend-fakeNews
-trial api for hosting on Heroku for gsoc
+trial repo for api hosting on AWS for gsoc